matrix-org/sliding-sync/api.md

   "lists": [
     {
       // first 100 rooms
+      // TODO: Perhaps 'range' would be better here.
       "rooms": [ [0,99] ],

       // how `rooms` gets sorted.
 Note "by_name" means servers need to